bump-sh/docs/src/_guides/api-basics/dev-guide-api-design-first.md

 These other benefits may not have ever been considered, they were just things that you spent infinite time doing by hand and had never even considered automating, but when you combine them altogether in a single workflow your team becomes unstoppable.

 Speed and accuracy both go through the roof, reducing time, cost and client frustration with your API.

+## TypeSpec Making OpenAPI Easier

+If you're looking at this thinking "I want all of those benefits, but writing up a lot of YAML sounds annoying" then take a look at [TypeSpec](../openapi/accelerating-youropenapi-spec-generation-with-typespec.md).
+Released by Microsoft, TypeSpec is a TypeScript-based DSL (Domain-Specific Language) for designing HTTP APIs.

+The main goal of TypeSpec is to split the language used for "design" and "description" in two.
+The design phase is more about ideating and things change quicker, and the description is more of an artifact of that process, but OpenAPI was essentially one language for both.

+OpenAPI is more verbose than any DSL could be, because it's written in JSON/YAML and that has limitations.
+You end up with a lot of text files, and the more you split your API description into multiple documents, the trickier it can be to rename things and keep all references up to date.

+Having the design phase handled with TypeScript allows rapid change to the whole model, with autocomplete, bulk renaming, and type-strict modelling of all your data.

+Later when it comes time to deploy documentation, run mock servers, do security checks, lint with style guides, etc. then TypeSpec does not have anywhere near as much tooling as OpenAPI, so you can say "ok, that design looks good, export OpenAPI" and run it through all of those tools, getting the best of both worlds.

 ## Wrapping Up